-Performance attribution - analyses the Company's performance relative to its benchmark.
+Analysis of Performance - analyses the relative performance of the Company to its benchmark index.

-Portfolio (under)/outperformance - measures the relative effect of the Company's investment portfolio against that of its benchmark.
+Portfolio outperformance - measures the relative effect of the Company's investment portfolio against that of its benchmark.

 Net gearing effect - measures the impact of the debenture stocks and cash on the Company's relative performance.